scottgallant/barnyard-organics/organic-chicken-eggs-subpage.md

   all of their own organic grains and mix them themselves so they know exactly what is going into the feed and where it comes from, which lends a rare confidence to Barnyard Organics’ products that many others can’t guarantee.  '

 ---
 ## Chicken

-You can purchase frozen chicken from the farm while supplies last, but to be assured of a seasonal 100% organic poultry and/or egg supply, Sally offers her chicken and eggs through a CSA (Community Supported Agriculture) bi-weekly delivery program.
-Pick-up locations for the CSA are located in both Summerside and Charlottetown throughout the summer months.
-Sign-ups for the CSA option are open in Spring of each year.
+With limited quantities each year, you can contact us for availability, but generally, frozen chicken is available from the farm while supplies last.
+Sally has offered her chicken and eggs through a CSA (Community Supported Agriculture) bi-weekly delivery program.
+Pick-up locations for the CSA have been located in both Summerside and Charlottetown throughout the summer months.
+There are no sign ups for the 2019 season at this time.

 ## Organic, pasture-raised, happy poultry